keithecarlson/Zero-Shot-Style-Transfer/README.md

 ```

-The output decoding with seq2seq will likely contain some subword units.
+The output from decoding with seq2seq will likely contain some subword units.
 To replace these and get more natural looking text use

 ```
 sed -i 's/@@ //g' ${PRED_DIR}/predictions.txt
 ```

 You should now have the output of seq2seq checkpoints that you've decoded in seq2SeqBibleStyle/decodingResults and the output of Moses in mosesBibleStyle/evaluation/Test.cleaned.1.
-You can evaluate these outputs with the PINC and BLEU metrics, the scripts for which I've taken from (https://github.com/harsh19/Shakespearizing-Modern-English) and included in the Scripts/evaluation directory.
-To see how closely moses output resembles the target output
+You can evaluate these outputs with the PINC and BLEU metrics.
+These scripts are originally from Moses and I've taken from (https://github.com/harsh19/Shakespearizing-Modern-English) and included in the Scripts/evaluation directory.
+To see how closely moses output resembles the target output use:

 ```
-perl multi-bleu.perl Data/MosesSamples/test.tgt < mosesBibleStyle/evaluation/Test.cleaned.1
+perl Scripts/evaluate/multi-bleu.perl Data/Sample/MosesSamples/test.tgt < mosesBibleStyle/evaluation/Test.cleaned.1
 ```

-or for the seq2seq output
+Note that this cleaned output will be followed by "1" only if the training was completed the first time the command was issued.
+Be sure to use the final output if there were multiple steps run.
+For for the seq2seq output:

 ```
-perl multi-bleu.perl Data/MosesSamples/test.tgt <  ${PRED_DIR}/predictions.txt
+perl Scripts/evaluate/multi-bleu.perl Data/Sample/MosesSamples/test.tgt <  ${PRED_DIR}/predictions.txt
 ```

-To see how distant they are from the source sentence (PINC) use
+To see how distant they are from the source sentence (PINC) use:

 ```
-perl PINC.perl Data/MosesSamples/test.sourc <  mosesBibleStyle/evaluation/Test.cleaned.1
+perl Scripts/evaluate/PINC.perl Data/Sample/MosesSamples/test.sourc <  mosesBibleStyle/evaluation/Test.cleaned.1
 ```

-or
+or:

 ```
-perl PINC.perl Data/MosesSamples/test.sourc <  ${PRED_DIR}/predictions.txt
+perl Scripts/evaluate/PINC.perl Data/Sample/MosesSamples/test.sourc <  ${PRED_DIR}/predictions.txt
 ```